Pulover/PuloversMacroCreator/Documentation/Playback.md

 ## Playback Options

 To change options click the Options button on the main window or select Options Menu > Settings.
+Some of the options can also be accessed from the *Playback Options* button on the [Controls Toolbar](#controls-toolbar).

-**Speed Up**: Selects the Hotkey toggle Playback Speed Up/Normal.
-When this option is on (a traytip is displayed) it will divide the Delays between commands by the selected X number.
+**Speed Up**: Selects the hotkey to toggle playback speed Up/Normal.
+When this option is on delay values will be cut by value set.
+Does not work when *Random Sleeps* is activated.

-**Slow Down**: Selects the Hotkey toggle Playback Speed Down/Normal.
-When this option is on (a traytip is displayed) it will multiply the Delays between commands by the selected X number.
+**Slow Down**: Selects the hotkey to toggle playback speed Down/Normal.
+When this option is on delay values will be multiplied by value set.
+Does not work when *Random Sleeps* is activated.

 **Return Mouse after playback**: If checked will return the mouse to the initial position after each Macro Playback that uses mouse movement.
 This will not work for Manual Playback.

 **Display Controls Bar on startu-up**: If checked will display the Controls bar upon every start.

+**Random Sleeps**: If checked all delays during playback will be a random value for more or less of the defined percentage, e.g.: if percentage is set to 50, a command with a delay of 300ms will be set to any value between 150ms and 450ms.
+Percentage can be set in the counter.